Should you worry if your bearded dragon snags a spider when you look away for a moment?

 While this isn’t a complete list, here are some bearded dragon friendly food ideas to get you started or get you out of your normal rut:

 |Insects||Vegetables||Fruits (as treats)|

 Now you know if bearded dragons can eat spiders.

 While your bearded dragon may eat the occasional house spider while exploring outside of its enclosure without getting sick, it’s not recommended to feed these wild spiders to your pet on purpose.

 Watch even more carefully for spiders with venomous chemicals like the brown recluse, wolf spider, and the others listed above, especially their bites.

-It’s very unlikely for your babies or adult bearded dragons to become ill from eating a household arachnid.
+It’s very unlikely that your babies or adult bearded dragons will become ill from eating a household arachnid.

 However, spiders may carry pesticides or parasites from other bugs they’ve eaten, they may be poisonous, and spiders do not provide the healthiest diet for your valued pet bearded dragon.

 If your pet dragon does consume a spider, and you’re worried it might be poisonous, you might want to contact your vet.